winspool/yarpgen.sh/README.md

 ```
 YARPGEN_OPTIONS="-m 32"
 ```

+The first entry in \$OPTIMIZE is also used for the reference compiler

 ## The scriptname can select the versions (yarpgen & std) and the reference compiler (binary & flags)